MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 ## Create a virtual table in Dataverse

 There are various ways to create a virtual table in Dataverse.
-Currently, Power Pages support virtual tables created using a virtual connector provider.
+Currently, Power Pages support virtual tables created using the providers listed below.

+## Finance and operations virtual tables

+[Dynamics 365 Finance and Operations](/dynamics365/fin-ops-core/fin-ops/) is a business application that is designed to help organizations manage their financial, operations, and supply chain.
+Finance and operations apps are a virtual data source in Dataverse, and enable full create, read, update, and delete (CRUD) operations from Dataverse.
+Learn how to [surface finance and operations virtual table](/dynamics365/fin-ops-core/dev-itpro/power-platform/power-portal-reference) in Power Pages.

-### Virtual connector provider
+### Virtual connector provider (preview)

 Virtual connectors are built using Power Platform Connectors, which are pre-built connectors that provide a way to interact with external systems.
 Virtual connectors streamline creation experience by automating some of the creation and removing the need to use code to create the virtual tables.